tosolevsky/media.analyst/README.md

 Media Analyst is a FastAPI based service for AI‑assisted content generation and analysis.
 It integrates with Firebase for data storage and uses large language models to create short form text.
 The project exposes REST endpoints for authentication, bot responses and feedback collection.

+The service currently supports OpenAI, Anthropic and OpenRouter models for text generation.

 ## Setup

 1. Install Python 3.11 or later.